BREAKING: Two teenagers die and another in hospital with life-threatening injuries after road collision in Shipston

 Advertisement

-The fourth occupant of the Fiesta, an 17-year-old boy, is in a stable condition following surgery.
+The fourth occupant of the Fiesta, a 17-year-old boy, is in a stable condition following surgery.

 Advertisement